distribution/distribution/docs/spec/api.md

 contain several repositories.
 The list of available repositories is made available through the _catalog_.

-The catalog for a given registry can be retrived with the following request:
+The catalog for a given registry can be retrieved with the following request:

 ```
 GET /v2/_catalog